PPFAS & MOSL Nasdaq vs direct US investing: which works better

 You want specific exposures (QQQM, single stocks, international developed)

 Indian funds with US exposure are blunt instruments.
 They give you "some US large-caps."
-If you want NASDAQ 100 specifically, or VEA for developed markets, or single tech stocks — direct US is the only path.
+If you want NASDAQ 100 specifically, or VEA for developed markets, or single tech stocks — direct investing across the 15 global markets we cover is the only path.

 You want pure US allocation